Protect your home from fire and power outages by making sure your trees are clear of powerlines, power poles, and overhead cables.

 Three things to remember

-- Canberra home owners and tenants are responsible for checking their trees aren’t too close to powerlines.
+- Home owners and tenants are responsible for checking their trees are clear from powerlines.

 - Trees need to be more than 1.5 metres away from powerlines.

 - You can get fined for doing powerline clearing yourself.
 You must use an ActewAGL Accredited Tree Surgeon.

 Owners and tenants are responsible

 In Canberra, property owners and tenants are responsible for checking the distance between trees and powerlines.
 You can be fined up to $1000 for letting trees get closer than 1.5 metres.
 If you’re a tenant, contact your landlord if the trees are getting too close.